 How to Make Baked Oatmeal

 This baked oatmeal recipe is super simple.
+Here’s how it goes:

-First you mix together the wet ingredients, then add in the dry ingredients and let the mixture rest.
+In a large mixing bowl, mix together the wet ingredients, then add in the dry ingredients and let the mixture rest.

 Meanwhile, prepare the pint of strawberries by washing, drying, hulling and slicing lengthwise.